demian0311/demian0311.github.com/marines.md

 aircraft carrier down to Los Angeles.
 I have no idea why there was a need for that.
 Perhaps the Lincoln was short a few Marines so they pulled us.

-If a sailor is wounded and needs to be carried aboard the shipt it is the Marines that do stretcher duty.
+If a sailor is wounded and needs to be carried aboard the ship it is the Marines that do stretcher duty.
 Makes sense, Marines are generally in better shape.
 When we were pulling into Long Beach all the other Marines were _manning the rails_ to put on a show.
 Since we weren't taking part in that we were pulled to do stretcher duty for an actual situation.
 Below the flight deck is another huge hangar space with elevators